ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 - **Flye** – Probably the best at recovering circular mitochondrial genomes from whole-genome reads, even in the presence of NUMTs, due to good repeat handling and built-in polishing.
 - **Canu** – Accurate but much slower; assembles mitochondrial genomes well if coverage is high, can struggle with NUMTs.
 - **Raven** – Fast and memory-efficient; often produces clean mitochondrial contigs even from mixed read sets, though may miss complex repeats or low coverage regions.
--

 # Setup: Organize your workspace

 Where are your nuclear-targeted or other long reads? <br>
 I have a set of reads I have already been trimmed for adapters, sequence quality, and a minimum of 5kb in length.
+Keeping your input files at the top of your repo is good practice.
 ```
 /work/gif3/sharu/viscosa/03_Porechop/trimmed_5kplus.fq
 ```